jyruzicka/omniboard/README.md

 * `heading_font`: Tells omniboard to use a particular font for headings (`h1`, `h2`, etc.).
 This may be a CSS-style list of fonts.
 Defaults to "Helvetica, Arial, sans-serif".
 * `body_font`: Tells omniboard to use a particular font for body text.
 Defaults to "Helvetica, Arial, sans-serif".
+* `refresh_link`: If set, will put a refresh symbol in the title, which allows you to call a given URL.
+If you're running this in Sinatra + Pow, for example, you can call a path that will auto-refresh your database for you.
+Note that this usually requires a bit of complex setup - mess with this as you wish!

 ### Countering global configurations